HangZheng98/HangZheng98.github.io/_pages/about.md

 I am an active reviewer for IEEE TSP, IEEE TAES, IEEE TVT, IEEE SPL, Signal Processing, and IET Signal processing.

 # 🔥 News
+- *2024.08*: &nbsp;🎉 Our paper [Deep tensor 2-D DOA estimation for URA](https://ieeexplore.ieee.org/document/10644148) is accepted to *IEEE Transactions on Signal Processing*
 - *2023.11*: &nbsp;🎉 Our paper received the <font color=red>Excellent Scientific Papers</font> from *China Association for Science and Technology*
 - *2023.08*: &nbsp;🎉 Our paper [Sub-Nyquist tensor beamformer: A coprimality constrained design](https://ieeexplore.ieee.org/abstract/document/10232921) is accepted to *IEEE Transactions on Signal Processing*
 - *2023.06*: &nbsp;🎉 Our paper [Tensorized neural layer decomposition for 2-D DOA estimation](https://ieeexplore.ieee.org/abstract/document/10095288) is recognized as the <font color=red>Top 3% paper of all accepted papers</font> at *IEEE ICASSP 2023*